Stereotactic Body Radiation Therapy in Treating Patients With Liver Cancer

 Time Frame

-Change in quality of life (QoL) score using European Organization for Research and Treatment of Cancer (EORTC) Quality of Life Questionnaire (QLQ)-C30 questionnaire
+Quality of Life (QoL) Scores for European Organization for Research and Treatment of Cancer (EORTC) Quality of Life Questionnaire (QLQ)-C30 Questionnaire

-Time Frame: From baseline to death or 2 years after the last SBRT dose, whichever occurs first
+Time Frame: From screening to death or 2 years after last SBRT dose, whichever occurs first.

-From baseline to death or 2 years after the last SBRT dose, whichever occurs first
+From screening to death or 2 years after last SBRT dose, whichever occurs first.

-Change in QoL scores for Functional Assessment of Cancer Therapy-Hepatobiliary (FACT-Hep) questionnaire
+QoL Scores for Functional Assessment of Cancer Therapy-Hepatobiliary (FACT-Hep) Questionnaire

-Time Frame: From baseline to death or 2 years after the last SBRT dose, whichever occurs first
+Time Frame: From screening to death or 2 years after last SBRT dose, whichever occurs first.

-From baseline to death or 2 years after the last SBRT dose, whichever occurs first
+From screening to death or 2 years after last SBRT dose, whichever occurs first.

 Time Frame: At transplantation

-Descriptive statistical analysis, utilizing the efficacy analysis set, will be used to measure the proportion of histopathologic changes in irradiated tumor sites relative to uninvolved liver tissue will be measured.
+Descriptive statistical analysis of the proportion of efficacy set participants with histopathologic changes in irradiated tumor sites (of explanted livers) relative to uninvolved liver tissue.

 At transplantation